-The mission of the Ed.D. in Adult and Higher Education is to provide advanced professional study for leadership roles in practice and research in adult and higher education.
+The mission of the Ed.D. in Adult and Higher Education (AHE) is to provide advanced professional study for leadership roles through practice and research in adult and higher education.

 Administrative positions have been the major goal of most students.
 These positions are found in a wide variety of settings, such as: deans and directors of extension within community colleges and universities; directors of staff development or training in business or industrial settings; and directors of continuing professional education (i.e. law, medicine, nursing).

 Teaching positions tend to be of two types: professional positions in graduate programs of adult and higher education or faculty positions in fields such as nursing or human resource development in which the theory and methods of adult and higher education are seen as basic to the curriculum.

 Research positions are also available in the areas of military education, continuing professional education, and governmental policy units.

 Upon admission, a student is expected to form a doctoral program advisory committee.
 In general, this committee will consist of a chair from the adult and higher education faculty and at least two other faculty members, one of whom must be from outside the faculty of adult and higher education.

 The doctoral program in Adult and Higher Education requires a minimum of 93 semester hours of graduate work beyond the baccalaureate degree, including the dissertation.
 With the approval of the department and the Office of the Dean of the Graduate School, a master's degree may be accepted in lieu of 30 of the 93 semester hours.

 The following outline is a sample program that you, with the advice of your Program Committee, are responsible for completing upon admission to the program.
 The program of study form has several sections reflecting the learning objective areas discussed earlier.

 Students who have a master's degree in an area other than adult continuing education will be required to take CAHA 500 and CAHA 501 as deficiency courses.
 These courses do not count toward the 63 semester hour minimum required in the doctoral program of study.